moorebarrett-jodiann/form-validation/README.md

 - Radio buttons for making one selection among a group of options
 - Check boxes for selecting or deselecting a single, independent option

+#### The 'required' Attribute

+The simplest HTML validation feature is the ```required``` attribute.
+To make an input mandatory, add this attribute to the form element.
+When this attribute is set, the form won't submit when the input is empty and you will receive an error message.

-Your starter form should look like the snippet below
+Your starter HTML form should look like the snippet below

 ```html